concord-consortium/rigse/docs/admin-interface.md

 This has already been done, and you shouldn't need to do it again.
 If the database schema has been substantially modified, you can import the TypeORM entities by running this: `MYSQLPASSWORD=xyzzy npm run import`.
-NOTE: You will need review these change by hand, and re-add TypeGraphQL annotations to any modified entities before checking them back in to git.
+NOTE: You will need review these changes by hand, and re-add TypeGraphQL annotations to any modified entities before checking them back in to git.

 ### Tips and Tools: